divaprotocol/oracles/docs/Tellor.md

 ## Ownership and privileges

 The Tellor adapter contract implements an owner which is inherited from the DIVA Ownership contract, which is the same contract that DIVA Protocol inherits their owner from.
-The owner is authorized to update the maximum amount of DIVA rewards that a reporter can receive, denominated in USD, as well as the recipient of any excess fee.
+The owner is authorized to [update the maximum amount of DIVA rewards](#updatemaxfeeamountusd) that a reporter can receive, denominated in USD, as well as the [recipient of any excess fee](#updateexcessfeerecipient).

 The update process is the same as in DIVA Protocol.
 The owner initiates an update of the relevant value, which only becomes effective after a pre-defined delay.
 In the Tellor adapter contract, this delay is fixed at 3 days and cannot be modified.
-During this delay period, the contract owner has the ability to revoke the update if needed.
+During this period, the contract owner has the ability to revoke the update if needed.

 ## Upgradeability